tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

   - E.g., require working with things when someone would prefer to work with people
 - Want to disrupt stereotypes based on demographics
 - Sick of the voice in my head that categorizes and judges others based on superficial BS
+- It's easier to sell logic than emotion, because logic is universal

 ## My Theories